 While Google isn't wrong to highlight how vast and complicated the ad-tech ecosystem is, many ad-tech companies, along with news publishers, rely heavily on Google products like search to reach users and drive revenue for their business.

 Google isn't alone among big tech firms feeling a harsher antitrust spotlight amid the pandemic.
-Facebook's acquisition of the image-sharing platform Giphy last week is already raising alarm on both sides of the political aisle in Congress, according to The Verge.
-Though Facebook's announcement of the acquisition on Friday indicated that the social giant would preserve rival platforms' access to Giphy — companies from Twitter to Slack have integrated its GIF-sharing functionality — lawmakers immediately expressed skepticism.
+Facebook's acquisition of the image-sharing platform Giphy has raised alarm on both sides of the political aisle in Congress, according to The Verge.
+Though Facebook's announcement of the acquisition indicated that the social giant would preserve rival platforms' access to Giphy — companies from Twitter to Slack have integrated its GIF-sharing functionality — lawmakers immediately expressed skepticism.

 The reportedly $400 million deal has received criticisms from Sen. Josh Hawley, R-Missouri, and Sens.
 Elizabeth Warren, D-Massachusetts, and Amy Klobuchar, D-Minnesota.
 In a statement to The Verge, Hawley compared the deal to Google's acquisition of DoubleClick, saying both represent a bid to collect more data on consumers.

 At the same time, the pandemic has heightened awareness of industry consolidation.
-Sen. Warren and Rep. Alexandria Ocasio-Cortez, D-New York, last month proposed a "Pandemic Anti-Monopoly Act" that would restrict M&A transactions involving large companies, including businesses with more than $100 million in revenue.
+Sen. Warren and Rep. Alexandria Ocasio-Cortez, D-New York, earlier this year proposed a "Pandemic Anti-Monopoly Act" that would restrict M&A transactions involving large companies, including businesses with more than $100 million in revenue.
 The bill is being positioned as relevant in the wake of the Giphy deal.

 "Facebook's acquisition is yet another example of a giant company using the pandemic to further consolidate power - this time it's a company with a history of privacy violations gaining more control over online communications," a Warren spokesperson said in a statement to The Verge.